 Of course, this poses a problem for the hundreds of tourists who choose to visit this small fishing town, and that’s parking.

-Padstow wasn’t designed for the number of visitors that it receives, especially during the peak season, which can make parking your car within walking distance of the beaches and harbour here difficult at times.
+Padstow wasn’t designed for the number of visitors it receives, especially during the peak season, which can make parking your car within walking distance of the beaches and harbour here tricky.

 Having struggled to park ourselves (especially having arrived after lunch when most people had already set up for the day), we put together this detailed car park guide to the town.

-However, I’d still recommend setting off early and coming with bags of patience to minimise the amount of stress getting to, and parking in this region of Cornwall may cause.
+However, I’d still recommend setting off early and coming with bags of patience to minimise the amount of stress getting to and parking in Padstow.